shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 In the following example, we will add `extId` (alias "external ID") field to the `Product` entity.
 It is a common modification when you need your e-commerce application and ERP system to co-work smoothly.

+!!! note
-*Note: if you want to display your new attribute on the frontend product list, you need to extend the [read model layer](../model/introduction-to-read-model.md) as well.
+    If you want to display your new attribute on the frontend product list, you need to extend the [read model layer](../model/introduction-to-read-model.md) as well.
-You can find instructions in [Extending Product List](./extending-product-list.md).*
+    You can find instructions in [Extending Product List](./extending-product-list.md).

 ## Extend framework `Product` entity

-*Note: How does the entity extension work?
+!!! tip "How does the entity extension work?"
     Find it out in the [separate article](../extensibility/entity-extension.md).
     Most common entities (including `Product`) are already extended in `project-base` to ease your development.
-However, when extending any other entity, there are [few more steps](../extensibility/entity-extension.md#how-can-i-extend-an-entity) that need to be done.*
+    However, when extending any other entity, there are [few more steps](../extensibility/entity-extension.md#how-can-i-extend-an-entity) that need to be done.

 Add new `extId` field with Doctrine ORM annotations and a getter for the field into `Shopsys\ShopBundle\Model\Product\Product` class.